KinshukAuthorities/gameengine2d-pro/docs/CODEX_BUILD_LOG.md

 - **Workspace:** `C:\Users\lenovo\OneDrive\Desktop\game_engine`
 - **Workflow:** Codex desktop with GPT-5.6

-## Work completed with Codex and GPT-5.6
+## Work completed with Codex and GPT-5.6 In The Provided Session ID

-I used Codex and GPT-5.6 as implementation and verification tools while I directed the product, set priorities, tested changes, and approved the final release.
+I used Codex with GPT‑5.6 throughout development to build the whole editor, c++ scripting base, standalone game feature, all the components,tools,panels investigate runtime and hot-reload issues, implement editor and installer workflows, build hub, improved visual scripting, improve project packaging and validate everything The Provided Feedback ID Contains the longestAnd most descriptive chat I have did forThis Engine.
+Rest of the Features were made in Other small small chats but in the provided session id, I did...

 ### Engine and authoring work

 - Diagnosed stale generated C++ wrapper references after scripts were deleted.
+- Designed and implemented whole proper Hub
+- Majorly upgraded all Windows Panels and All components
+- Visual Scripting was majorly improved and implemented
+- Mostly all major bugs and minor issues were fixed
 - Reworked the project-specific native-script path so scripts compile as independent reloadable modules instead of requiring an Editor rebuild.
 - Added project-lock and build/reload safeguards.
 - Improved project discovery, manifests, Hub project actions, template copying, and Editor launch behavior.